Boryslav

-Boryslav (Борислав, /uk/; Borysław) is a city located on the Tysmenytsia (a tributary of the Dniester), in Drohobych Raion, Lviv Oblast (region) of western Ukraine.
+Boryslav (Note: Борислав, /uk/; Borysław) is a city located on the Tysmenytsia (a tributary of the Dniester), in Drohobych Raion, Lviv Oblast (region) of western Ukraine.
 It hosts the administration of Boryslav urban hromada, one of the hromadas of Ukraine.
 Boryslav is a major center of the petroleum and ozokerite industries.
 Population: 34,000 (2024 estimate);

 History

+Modern Boryslav emerged through amalgamation of four settlements: Boryslav itself, Tustanovychi, Volianka and Mraznytsia.

 Bronze age

 The area of the modern town of Boryslav has been inhabited at least since the Bronze Age.
 There are remnants of a pagan shrine from the 1st millennium BC located in the area, where approximately 270 petroglyphs are found, mostly depicting solar signs – symbols of a pre-Christian Solar deity.